Keynoting the Internetdagarna conference, Stockholm, November 2017

 I’m Dr. Molly Wright Steenson.

-I’m the President and CEO of the American Swedish Institute in Minneapolis, a 93 year-old museum, castle-like mansion, cultural center, cafe, educational hub and more, celebrating stories of migration and ties to Sweden.
+I’m the President and CEO of the American Swedish Institute in Minneapolis, a nearly hundred year-old museum, mansion, and cultural center in Minneapolis that explores migration, identity, and belonging, and enduring cultural ties to Sweden.
+I’m also the Honorary Consul for Sweden for Minnesota and the upper Midwest.

 If the Bauhaus were around today, what would keep it up at night?
 For the 100th birthday of the Bauhaus, I co-edited of Bauhaus Futures (MIT Press, 2019) with Laura Forlano & Mike Ananny.
 The contributions include race, gender, social justice, emerging technology, speculative design, design education, and more.